Last Updated on May 6, 2023

 We visited the breathtakingly beautiful Torres del Paine, which I had barely seen the first time around.
 There are several truly awesome places to stay in Torres del Paine, and holing up in an inn on a tiny island in the middle of a bright turquoise lake with wide-window views of the jaw-dropping Cuernos del Paine over dinner and a glass of wine is my idea of the perfect way to celebrate my fiftieth!

-Other highlights include having Pisco sours served over ice cubes chipped off hundreds-of-years old icebergs that had recently calved from nearby glaciers; sailing past the face of glaciers near El Calafate; and spending hours listening to the cracks and watching ice fall off the face of Perito Moreno Glacier.
+Other highlights include having Pisco sours served over ice cubes chipped off hundred-year-old icebergs that had recently calved from nearby glaciers; sailing past the face of glaciers near El Calafate; and spending hours listening to the cracks and watching ice fall off the face of Perito Moreno Glacier.

 Rather than a large party that’s over in one night, we celebrated my 50th birthday every day for the full two weeks we were away over melt-in-your-mouth barbecued Patagonian beef and several glasses of Malbec!